tsy0716/powerbi_coverpage/clinical.md

 - **Incident**: Provides visualisations for all clincial incidents with breakdowns by Incident Type, Care Home, Care Level and Ethnicity.
 - **Incident KPI Pages**: Provides a visualisation for the specific type of incidents against target KPI's.
 Further breakdown based on selected metrics taken from the incident. **Falls, Pressure Injuries, Medication Errors and Behaviours of Concern** are available.
 - **Incident Details**: Provides a table view of incidents.
 Able to look into the details of each incident.
+- **Antipsychotic Medication**: Provides visualisations for antipsychotic medication with breakdowns by Care Level, Frequency and Medicine.
+- **Medication Details**: Provides a table view of medication.
+Able to check all raw layer related medication data.

 # Data Scope